Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states

-The study of the production of charmonium(-like) states above the open charm threshold in $e^+e^-$ annihilations plays a key role in testing the predictions of quantum chromodynamics (QCD)~\cite{Farrar,Briceno}.
+The study of the production of charmonium(-like) states above the open charm threshold in $e^{+}e^{-}$ annihilations plays a key role in testing the predictions of quantum chromodynamics (QCD)~\cite{bib0001,bib0002}.
 Although we have made many important achievements in both experiment and theory in understanding these charmonium-like states, the properties of some of the charmonium(-like) states are still not well established.
-In the past two decades, several vector states have been observed at energies between 3.7 and 4.7 GeV at various $\EE$ colliders.
-Four charmonium(-like) states predicted by potential models~\cite{Farrar} $\psi(3770)$, $\psi(4040)$, $\psi(4160)$ and $\psi(4415)$ have been observed as enhancements in the inclusive hadronic cross section~\cite{PDG2020}.
-In addition, five new states such as $Y(4230)$, $Y(4260)$, $Y(4360)$, $X(4390)$, and $Y(4660)$ were reported using initial state radiation (ISR) processes $\EE\ar\gamma_{ISR}\pi^{+}\pi^{-}\jpsi(\psp)$ in the {\it BABAR} experiments~\cite{BABAR01,BABAR01-1,BABAR01-2,BABAR01-3} and Belle experiments~\cite{BELLE01,BELLE01-1,BELLE01-2,BELLE01-3,BELLE01-4}, or in energy-scan experiments at the CLEO-c~\cite{CLEO} and BESIII~\cite{BESIIIAB, BESIIIAB01, BESIIIAB03, BESIIIAB04, BESIIIAB05, BESIIIAB06} experiments.
+In the past two decades, several vector states have been observed at the center-of-mass (c.m.) energies between 3.7 and 4.7\thinspace GeV at various $\EE$ colliders.
+Four charmonium(-like) states predicted by potential models~\cite{bib0001}, namely $\psi(3770)$, $\psi(4040)$, $\psi(4160)$, and $\psi(4415)$, have been observed as enhancements in the inclusive hadronic cross section~\cite{bib0003}.
+In addition, five new states such as $Y(4230)$, $Y(4260)$, $Y(4360)$, $X(4390)$, and $Y(4660)$ were reported using initial state radiation (ISR) processes $\EE\ar\gamma_{ISR}\pi^{+}\pi^{-}\jpsi (\psp)$ in the {\it BABAR}~\cite{bib0004,bib0005,bib0006,bib0007} and Belle experiments~\cite{bib0008,bib0009,bib0010,bib0011,bib0012}, or in energy scan experiments at the CLEO-c~\cite{bib0013} and BESIII~\cite{bib0014,bib0015,bib0016,bib0017,bib0018,bib0019,bib0066}.